Vilarlab-MDACC/Naproxen_IMC/README.md

 - main.nf: config file for nf-core/imcyto pipeline.
 - cellprofiler_projects: cell profiler projects files for process the compartment and cell segmentation data.
 - R code for clustering and plot data.
+- folder `Cydar analysis`:  Cydar analysis in reponse to reviewer suggestion

 The data can be accessed at https://doi.org/10.5281/zenodo.7655637, but it will only be made available after the publication of the paper.